Brad Keselowski Racing

 Brad Keselowski Racing was an American professional stock car racing team that competed in the NASCAR Camping World Truck Series.
 Started in 2007, it was owned and operated by NASCAR Cup Series and Xfinity Series champion Brad Keselowski.
 The team most recently fielded the Nos.
 19 and 29 Ford F-150s for Austin Cindric and Chase Briscoe.
-On August 17, 2017, BKR announced that they would suspend operations after the 2017 season.
+On August 17, 2017, BKR announced that they would suspend operations after the conclusion of the 2017 season.